 Click on OK and then Restore iPad to fix the blue screen problem.

-6. Go to Apple Store to Fix Blue Screen for iPad
+6. Go to Apple Store for Technical Support

 An Apple store is always there to help with various iDevice issues including the blue screen for iPad problem.
 You can book an appointment at an Apple Store or an authorized apple service provider to bring in your iPad for repair.
 At the Apple store, some technicians will look at your device and discover what the problem is before fixing it.